 Most other airlines close the doors at the 10-minute mark, but if you are expecting that and arrive at the gate with 10 minutes to go for a Frontier flight, you very well could be denied boarding.
 The doors will have closed 5 minutes before you got there!

 Hot Tip: Make sure to complete your check-in and print your boarding pass at home before your flight to avoid lines at the airport.
-Also, if you use the Frontier Airlines free mobile app, you can get your mobile boarding pass on your phone once you are checked in.
+Also, if you use the Frontier Airlines mobile app (iOS, Android), you can get your mobile boarding pass on your phone once you are checked in.

 How To Build Up Your myFRONTIER Miles Balance